Weighted sparsity regularization for source identification for elliptic PDEs: Conclusions

 We defined our regularization operator and presented our analysis in terms of Euclidean spaces.
 Consequently, the methodology can be applied whenever a discrete version of a source identification task can be formulated in terms of a transfer matrix with a significant null space.
 For example, the use is not restricted to PDE-constrained optimization problems with elliptic state equations, but can also be applied when the state equation is parabolic or hyperbolic.

 This study was motivated by inverse problems arising in connection with EEG and ECG recordings.
-In principle, our scheme can be applied to these problems, but a number of challenging engineering issues must be handled: one must construct suitable geometrical models (using, e.g., MR images), obtain EEC or ECG recordings, handle noisy data, etc. We intend to explore the EEG and ECG applications in forthcoming investigations.
+In principle, our scheme can be applied to these problems, but a number of challenging engineering issues must be handled: one must construct suitable geometrical models (using, e.g., MR images), obtain EEC or ECG recordings, handle noisy data, construct suitable basis functions for the source term which enables the incorporation of dipoles, etc. We intend to explore the EEG and ECG applications in forthcoming investigations.

 In this paper we search for a source in a finite dimensional space.
 From a pure mathematical perspective, an interesting problem would be to develop an analogous theory using an infinite dimensional source space.
 The authors believe that this {\em might} be possible following the approach presented in \cite{casas2012approximation}.